 Freshmen and transfer students interested in applying for admission should consult with the general university admissions information provided in Chapter 1 of this catalog.
-Admission to some CMNS majors is limited - please consult the information in Chapter 1 or the following link for information about Limited Enrollment Programs .
-Freshmen considering a major in a CMNS discipline should pursue a high school program of studies that includes four years of mathematics - preferably including algebra, geometry, pre-calculus, and calculus.
-Students interested in pursuing majors in the life sciences and physical sciences should take two to three courses in the biological and physical sciences with laboratory.
-Students interested in Computer Science are encouraged to take high school computer science coursework, including AP Computer Science if it is available.
+Admission to some CMNS majors is limited - please consult the information in Chapter 1 or the following link for information about Limited Enrollment Programs ( http://lep.umd.edu/ ).
+Freshmen considering a major in a CMNS discipline should pursue a high school program of studies that includes four years of mathematics - preferably including algebra, geometry, pre-calculus, and calculus or more advanced topics.
+Students interested in pursuing majors in the life sciences and physical sciences should take three to four courses in the biological and physical sciences with laboratory.
+Students interested in Computer Science are encouraged to take high school Computer Science coursework, including AP Computer Science if it is available.
 Math and science courses work at the honors/AP/IB level is strongly encouraged.

-For more information about admissions to the College, please contact the CMNS admissions coordinators below:
+For more information about admissions to the College, please contact Ms. Eden Garosi, CMNS Coordinator of Admissions Counseling and Recruitment, firstname.lastname@example.org , 301-314-8375.

 Undergraduate Degree Requirements/Degree OptionsPlease see individual department/major entries in Chapter 7 for specific information about specific undergraduate major requirements.